Dermatitis means inflammation of your skin. There are many different skin conditions that can cause dermatitis.

-There are 2 forms of contact dermatitis, these include irritant contact dermatitis and allergic contact dermatitis.
+There are 2 types of contact dermatitis: irritant contact dermatitis and allergic contact dermatitis.

 Irritant contact dermatitis

-Irritant contact dermatitis is often caused by repeated contact with irritants such as detergents, skin cleansers, acids or alkalis, solvents or other products.
-Such contact eventually dries the skin and breaks down its protective layers.
-Irritant contact dermatitis usually affects the hands.
+Irritant contact dermatitis can happen when your skin is repeatedly in contact with irritants such as detergents, skin cleansers, acids or alkalis, solvents or other products.
+Repeated contact with these products can dry the skin and break down its protective layers.
+Irritant contact dermatitis usually affects your hands.

-Certain occupations which involve exposure to irritants as an everyday part of the job can make people more prone to this type of dermatitis.
+People whose job involves regular exposure to skin irritants are at higher risk of developing this type of dermatitis.
 Irritant contact dermatitis is particularly common among nurses and hairdressers (soaps, hot water, shampoos), builders and cleaners (solvents) and motor mechanics.

 Allergic contact dermatitis